haiyankong/haiyankong.github.io/content/_index.md

 #### About Me

 Welcome to my website!
-I am currently a research assistant at the Institute of Psychology, Chinese Academy of Sciences.
-Before that, I earned my Master of Science in Psychology from Nanjing Normal University and Bachelor of Science in Applied Psychology from Shandong Normal University.
+I am a graduate student working with Dr. Xiaoxue (Jessie) Fu in the [ASCENT Lab](https://ascentlab.org/) at the University of South Carolina.

 #### Publication / Manuscript